-Franklin residents can choose from nine powerful weekly programs that are designed to increase reading readiness, support school readiness, improve learning outcomes, teach technology and programming skills and create informal learning environments for tweens and teens.
+Thanks to the relentless hard work of the library staff, residents have numerous powerful weekly programs that are designed to increase reading readiness, support school readiness, improve learning outcomes, teach technology and programming skills and create informal learning environments for all.

-In addition, three monthly clubs (Lego club, genealogy club, adult coffee and craft) transform library visits into teachable moments and social gatherings for youngsters, families and adults.
+In addition, six monthly clubs (Lego club, genealogy club, chess group, knitting circle scrapbooking adult coffee and craft) transform what would ordinarily be routine library visits into teachable moments and social gatherings for youngsters, families and adults.